 I cannot tell you enough how nice it is to get out of the house.
 Some fresh air makes a difference and can give you the much-needed energy boost to handle your day.
 Make it a point to get out of the house once a day, even if it’s to walk around the block.

 12. Eat healthy snacks and meals.

 Your body is healing and needs only the best.
 If you’re breastfeeding, it’s also important to provide the best nutrients to your child.
 Eating fruits, vegetables, and lean protein will help make you feel so much better.

 13. Drink lots of water.

-For recovery and for breastfeeding you need to be drinking lots of water.
-Your body is going through a lot of changes and water will help — it will keep your bowels regular and soft, and it can help with your milk production.
+For recovery and breastfeeding, you need to be drinking lots of water.
+Your body is going through a lot of changes, and water will help — it will keep your bowels regular and soft, and it can help with your milk production.

 14. Take a shower and get ready.